vahanfreiheit/fdctina/content/what-others-say/_index.md

 ---

 <!-- ## The latest headlines -->
-Check out the latest news articles and other noteworthy mentions of Freiheit.
+Check out the latest news articles and other noteworthy mentions of freiheit.